 Conformance:5 points Conformance to the rules of the schedule and rules of the class.
-Specific Section:50 points The Rose: the ARS Guidelines for Judging Roses will be used as a reference guide.
+Specific Section: 50 points The Rose: the ARS Guidelines for Judging Roses will be used as a reference guide.
 Macro Photography: Clarity in the photograph and a sense of originality will be used.
-Extreme close-up is an aspect that must be followed.
+Extreme closeup is an aspect that must be followed.
 Creative Interpretation: The photograph should evoke a sense of originality and a new and different way of imagining the rose or roses with the mind's eye.
 Photographic technique will be given preference.
 Arrangements: the ARS Guidelines for Judging Rose Arrangements will be used as a reference guide.
-Composition:15 points Includes point of interest, simplicity, contrast, balance, framing, viewpoint, direction of movement and diagonals, where applicable. of movement and diagonals, where applicable.
-Technique:15 points 0 , 11 Technique: Technique:15 points Correct exposure, lighting, sharp focus for main subject, and other relevant technical factors.
-Distinction:15 points Technique: Technique:15 points Correct exposure, lighting, sharp focus for main subject, and other relevant technical factors.
-Distinction:15 points
+Composition:15 points Includes point of interest, simplicity, contrast, balance, framing, viewpoint, direction of movement and diagonals, where applicable.
+Technique: Correct exposure, lighting, sharp focus for main subject, and other relevant technical factors.
+Distinction: Something that sets a photograph apart from others in its class.
+Everything about the photograph is well done, but in addition, its visual impression evokes a visceral feeling that may be intangible - the "Wow" factor.
+Total